Let's Encrypt Integration with Password Manager Pro

 - You can request and acquire certificates only for public domains using Let's Encrypt integration.

 - The handling of challenges can also be done manually without automation.
 Copy and paste the challenge values / text records manually in your domain server.
-Then in the Password Manager Pro server, navigate to Pending Requests page and click Verify.
+Then in the PMP server, navigate to Pending Requests page and click Verify.
 The challenge is verified and certificate is issued.

 - On successful verification, Let's Encrypt issues the requested certificate.